 See recipe variations on The Spruce.com

-Why I Always Have Ginger Tea in My Fridge
+Why I Drink Ginger Tea

 What variations do you want to try with your ginger tea?
 Lemon?
 Cinnamon?
 Cayenne?
 Let me know if you come up with something new!